The Safest Way to Store Your Above-Ground Pool for the Winter—Fast

 How to Store an Inflatable or Intex Pool for the Winter—In Four Steps

 Although they’re wildly convenient any other time of the year, inflatable and Intex pools are no match for the harsh conditions of winter.
 If you have one of these above-ground pool types, the pool’s equipment, accessories, and the pool walls and liner itself has got to go.
 Before we start taking everything down, read up on how to close your inflatable or Intex pool for the season.
-You’ll have some things to do before this step, such as draining your pool and gently scrubbing down your pool walls.
+You’ll have some things to do before this step, such as draining your pool and gently scrubbing down your pool walls—make sure the pool wall is clean and dry before storage.
+Disassembling and storing the pool and its components properly will help prevent freezing and damage during winter.
 Once you’ve got those tasks in the bag, this will be the end of your pool closing.
+To further protect your pool during storage, use a tarp to cover and shield the pool components from ice and debris.
 You’re almost there—and it really won’t be long from here on out.

 1. Make Some Space